 Dean of the Peabody Institute

-Fred Bronstein – an accomplished pianist, dedicated music educator, and successful chief executive of American symphony orchestras – began his appointment as dean of the Peabody Institute of The Johns Hopkins University on June 1, 2014.
-He came to Peabody after serving as president of the renowned St. Louis Symphony since 2008.
+Fred Bronstein – an accomplished pianist, dedicated music educator, and successful chief executive of American symphony orchestras – began his appointment as the first dean of the Peabody Institute of the Johns Hopkins University on June 1, 2014.

-Bronstein was recognized in St. Louis for reversing steep multi-year downturns in symphony attendance, ticket revenue, and philanthropic support.
+Dean Bronstein came to Peabody after serving as president of the renowned St. Louis Symphony since 2008.
+During his tenure in St. Louis, Dr. Bronstein led efforts to reverse steep multi-year downturns in symphony attendance resulting in a 36% increase in ticket revenue and a 26% increase in annual philanthropic support.
 In collaboration with the symphony’s artistic leadership, he introduced innovative concert programming, returned the orchestra to domestic and international touring after long absences, initiated new recording projects, and launched live performances on public radio.
-He led creation and early execution of a 10-year strategic plan, sealed new collective bargaining agreements with musicians well before old contracts expired, managed expenses, and restructured the symphony’s marketing, education, and community outreach.
+He led creation and execution of a 10-year strategic plan, sealed new collective bargaining agreements with musicians well before old contracts expired, managed expenses to reduce deficits, and restructured the symphony’s marketing, education, and community outreach.

 For the latest news, updates, iniatives, and more from Fred Bronstein visit his from the Dean page.